Family Lawyer Arizona

 What You Need to Know About Changing Child Support Orders

 If you have an existing child support agreement and you’d like to have it changed, you may need a family lawyer Arizona parents trust on your side.
-There are many situations that can leave you to wanting your child support agreement changed.
-Fortunately, you can go about this in one of two different ways, both of which a Phoenix family lawyer at Hildebrand Law may be able to help with.
+Many situations can leave you to wanting your child support agreement changed.
+Fortunately, you can go about this in one of two different ways, both of which an Arizona family lawyer at Hildebrand Law, PC may be able to help.

 Agreeing to Modify the Support Agreement

-Your family lawyer Arizona offers may tell you to first try and work with your ex to come to some agreement for your children.
-In some cases, this isn’t an option, but it is something that your lawyer may ask you about.
+Your family lawyer Arizona may tell you first to try and work with your ex to come to some agreement for your children.
+In some cases, this isn’t an option, but it is something your lawyer may discuss with you.

 Once you and the other parent agree on an amount and the terms, you may want to go before a judge and ask them to approve of the changes to protect yourself moving forward.
-This should be a really simple process unless the amount is below state guidelines, which will require you to explain why that amount makes sense for you and your children.
+This should be a straightforward process unless the amount is below state guidelines, which will require you to explain why that number makes sense for you and your children.

 Asking the Court to Modify the Support Agreement